 The refrigerator was in dire need of replenishing, not exactly empty but certainly devoid of exciting things.
 I considered going out to buy a few things, but quickly decided against it.
 Midday is the worst time to be out running food errands, as the stores then are crowded with hungry people whose very hunger makes them impatient and crabby — or maybe it’s just me.

 So.
 I slipped on my creative goggles and took another look through the contents of the fridge.
 A cucumber salad was quickly envisioned, and I decided to finally — finally! — use one of the crab meat cans I had bought many moons ago to make crab cakes and never did.
 Thankfully those things keep for zillions of moons so they were still fresh as a bud, if a little dusty.

 The resulting salad turned out to be exactly what we needed — super easy to make, fresh and zingy, and lovely to look at, too, with its soft green soft pink accents.

 - 1 tablespoon rice vinegar

 - ground chili, to taste

-Peel, deseed and dice the cucumber.
+- Peel, deseed and dice the cucumber.
 Sprinkle with salt and set aside in a strainer.
-Drain the crab meat.
-Rinse and chop the chives.
-Mince the garlic thinly.

-Drain the cucumber (the salt will have forced some of the juices out) and combine with the crab mixture.
-Keep in the refrigerator for at least 30 minutes so the flavors will develop and meld together.
+- Drain the cucumber (the salt will have forced some of the juices out) and combine with the crab mixture.
+Keep in the refrigerator for at least 30 minutes so the flavors will blend and settle.
 Serve chilled, with fresh bread or crackers.